By MICK ROBERTS ©

 FIFTY five years after the death of her husband, Irish hotelier Johanna Ryan was finally reunited with her spouse Michael, laid to rest beside him in the Catholic section of Australia’s largest cemetery.
 The year was 1956, and the grand old landlady, who ruled her pubs with an iron fist for over four decades, was no more.

->

-> At the grand old age of 94, Johanna Ryan died upstairs in the Surry Hills Commonwealth Bank building at the corner of Crown Street and Lansdowne Road on August 2 1956.
+At the grand old age of 94, Johanna Ryan died in Sydney, upstairs in the Surry Hills Commonwealth Bank building at the corner of Crown Street and Lansdowne Road on August 2 1956.
 She was being cared for by her daughter Frances, the wife of bank manager, Vincent McDonogh.

->

-> Johanna Ryan hosted four Sydney pubs before heading south to the Illawarra to take up the license of the Bulli Pass Hotel at Thirroul in 1911.
+Johanna Ryan hosted four Sydney pubs before heading south to the Illawarra to take up the license of the Bulli Pass Hotel at Thirroul in 1911.

 Samuel Kirton had established the hotel as the McCawley Park at the corner of George and Phillips Streets in 1888.
 In 1895 it was renamed the Bulli Pass Hotel to take advantage of the popularity of the nearby tourist attraction, with its magnificent mountain scenery.
 But it was Johanna Ryan who had the nouse, and the capital, to rebuild the old weatherboard pub to take full advantage of a rapidly growing tourists industry.

 Johanna was known for conducting an orderly house.
 She also more famously became known for keeping an umbrella – or, as some stories go, a Shillelagh – handy behind the bar to ‘clout’ unruly customers or heavy drinking, foul mouthed coal miners.
 She detested bad language and kept a tight rein on behaviour in her bar.